pydio/pydio-doc-admin-guide/4_access_control_and_security/3_action_parameters.md

  you have a lot of choices but the principle is easy you can also do that for groups and roles, you choose the action and what is it targeting (for instance it could be the core.conf, and then you have a slider allowing to enable or disable it.

- The choices are multiple and it's up to you to custom it.
+ The choices are multiple and it's up to you to customize it.

 #### Parameters